PARS-BIM/PARS-BIM.github.io/docs/commands/Clash-review.md

 <img src="https://pars-bim.github.io/docs/Assets/Clashreportexport.jpg" alt="Select levels" width="500">

-2- Selcet "Clash review" from the ribbon and then click on "Import file".
+2- Under the "Clash review" bottun click on "From Navisworks" from the ribbon and then click on "Import file".
 Select the .xml clash report file.
 For the first time, it may take time to create a new 3D view named "Clash detection" which is set to get a X-Ray view.

 <img src="https://pars-bim.github.io/docs/Assets/importfile.jpg" alt="Select levels" width="500">